lei-r9/ue4-style-guide/README.md

 Don't repeat your return value if the function name already says it well enough.

-For functions that ask questions, name the return value "Result" as default:
+For functions that ask one question or return one obvious value, name the return value `ReturnValue`(One word, UE4 will render it with proper spacings) as default, this echoes with most of the BP exposed APIs' naming conventions:

 ![Return value name](https://github.com/lei-r9/ue4-style-guide/raw/master/images/bp-funcs-return-node.png "Return value name")